ci-for-research/self-hosted-runners/ubuntu-surf-hpc-cloud/with-cuda/README.md

 ### Environment variables

-In order to be able to use Cuda, we need to change our environment variables.
+In order to be able to use CUDA, we need to change our environment variables.

 Add the lines below to .profile file.